dgmapp/dgmapp.github.io/README.md

 # Donkey Game Maker
-A discontinued project by giorkesk. uses blockly for blocks and three.js for graphics.
+A game maker by giorkesk.
+uses blockly for blocks and three.js for graphics.

 makes games.